myConsciousness/social-logo-color/README.md

 ## More Information

-`SNS Color` was designed and implemented by Kato Shinya, who works as a freelance developer from Japan.
+`SNS Logo Color` was designed and implemented by Kato Shinya, who works as a freelance developer from Japan.

 Regardless of the means or content of communication, I would love to hear from you if you have any questions or concerns.
 I do not check my email box very often so a response may be delayed, anyway thank you for your interest!